mapprotocol/developer-docs/docs/base/intro-to-mapo/index_en.md

 Maintainer is an independent inter-chain program responsible for updating light clients’ status.
 Since submitting transactions to blockchains would consume gas, Maintainers are rewarded with MAP tokens according to the useful work they have accomplished, e.g., the number of effective block headers submitted.
 ### MAP Omnichain Service Layer (MOS)
 Similar to Google Mobile Services to Android developers, MOS empowers dApp developers to build applications with ease.
-It is the execution layer for omnichain assets and data.DApp developers can independently run MOS or use services provided by MOS.
+It is the execution layer for omnichain assets and data. dApp developers can independently run MOS or use services provided by MOS.
 MOS consists of Vaults & Data deployed on each chain, and the Messenger program to transmit messages between chains.

 On the source chain, **Vaults & Data** are responsible for receiving assets or data and triggering an event for Messengers to listen to.
-On the relay chain or target chain, Vault & Data are responsible for receiving cross-chain messages transmitted by Messengers and then through an internal component conducting cross-chain transaction verification.
-DApp developers can utilize Vaults & Data in MOS and share Vaults & Data liquidity with other applications.
+On the relay chain or target chain, Vault & Data are responsible for receiving cross-chain messages transmitted by Messengers and then through an internal component conducting cross-chain transaction verification. dApp developers can utilize Vaults & Data in MOS and share Vaults & Data liquidity with other applications.

 **Messenger** is an independent inter-chain program.
-It is an SDK, deployed, operated, and maintained by dApp developers.
-DApp developers can also independently and flexibly incentivize messenger contributors to transmit omnichain messages for the dApp.
+It is an SDK, deployed, operated, and maintained by dApp developers. dApp developers can also independently and flexibly incentivize messenger contributors to transmit omnichain messages for the dApp.
 ### Application Layer
 The Application layer consists of specific use cases of MAP Protocol’s omnichain infrastructure.
 This can be omnichain and fully on-chain GameFi, omnichain lending, omnichain DAO, etc.

-DApp developers only need to deploy their dApps on MAP Relay Chain with the completed MOS  module to enjoy the privilege of connecting the entire blockchain world’s liquidity.
+dApp developers only need to deploy their dApps on MAP Relay Chain with the completed MOS  module to enjoy the privilege of connecting the entire blockchain world’s liquidity.
 ## Characteristics of MAP Protocol
-MAP Protocol has many unique characteristics that set it apart in the blockchain ecosystem.
+MAP Protocol has several unique characteristics that set it apart within the blockchain ecosystem.
 These features include:
 - **Omnichain Interoperability**: MAP Protocol allows point-to-point cross-chain interoperability between EVM and non-EVM chains.
 - **Security Further Enhanced by the Bitcoin Network**: The MAP Protocol leverages the security mechanisms of the Bitcoin network to protect the relay chain, using light client self-verification features to secure cross-chain transactions.
 - **Distributed Trust**: MAP Protocol is decentralized, with no single entity in control, and all participants rely on the code for operations.